 Parami and CMA students collaborated to empower youths' leadership in environmental issues

-The student-led Environmental Club from Parami University met with the student-led Environmental Club from Cherry Myay Academy, a community-based school in Taunggyi Shan State.
-The collaboration meeting is the first step to nourishing the capacity and learning limitations for further youth empowerment across the Taunggyi region and the larger southeast Shan state.
+The student-led Environmental Club from Parami University met with the student-led Environmental Club from Cherry Myay Academy, a community-based school in Taunggyi, Shan State.
+The collaboration meeting is the first step toward nurturing capacity and addressing learning limitations to further youth empowerment across the Taunggyi region and the larger Southeast Shan State.

 "We aim to exchange our interests and missions despite our differences to strengthen each other on available resources.
 This meeting is a great opportunity for our Club to strengthen community participation in underrepresented areas in response to environmental literacy," said Shaw La Mun, President of the Parami Environmental Club.

-The activity primarily focused on building a bridge between two clubs comprising young individuals who were deeply concerned about environmental change and had a strong passion for making a positive impact in their respective communities.
-Given these two clubs' nature and geographical location, they could work together to serve their community and bring about a positive shift in the area where they are based.
+The activity primarily focused on building a bridge between two clubs of young individuals who were deeply concerned about environmental change and passionate about making a positive impact in their respective communities.
+Given these two clubs' nature and geographic location, they could work together to serve their community and drive a positive shift in the area where they are based.
 This was the sole objective of this activity.
 The members openly discussed their plans for environmental efforts, shared resources, identified potential limitations, and discussed the challenges they may face in achieving their goals.

 According to Myo Myint Maung, Deputy Secretary of the Parami Environmental Club, "the activity aimed to create a platform for young individuals to come together, share their experiences, and collaborate on environmental issues to bring about positive change in their community.
 The three-part structure of the activity ensured that all members had the opportunity to get to know each other, build relationships, and contribute towards achieving their common objective."

 During the meeting, the members of the Parami Environmental Club led a demonstration on how to approach environmental issues through critical and systematic thinking processes.
 Four groups were separated and engaged in practical systems thinking under four different issues.
-They shared their discussions as well as the results they discovered from the workshop.
-Eventually, the members from both environmental clubs discussed future activities related to environmental issues and how to enhance collaboration between the two schools to take effective actions to conserve the environment.
+They shared their discussions and the results they discovered from the workshop.
+Eventually, members of both environmental clubs discussed future activities related to environmental issues and how to enhance collaboration between the two schools to take effective action to conserve the environment.

-A coordination team has been formed for further activities and to ensure each Club's capacity and available resources for collaborations in Taunggyi City.
+A coordination team has been formed to support further activities and ensure each Club's capacity and available resources for collaborations in Taunggyi City.

 "We are taking visions to empower the youths regarding environmental literacy, climate change innovations, and youth leadership in environmental issues."
 Said Khin Yadanar Kyaw, a Secretary of Parami Environmental Club.